-Under the Land Drainage Act 1991 and associated regional byelaws, any works within 8 metres of a statutory main river (defended or otherwise) and within 16m of a tidal river or flood defence requires an Environment Agency Flood Risk Activity Environmental Permit depending on the specific activity proposed.
-In addition, the Environment Agency would seek an 8m wide undeveloped buffer strip alongside main rivers, and would also ask developers to explore opportunities for river restoration as part of any development.
+The Environment Agency require an 8m wide undeveloped buffer strip alongside main rivers (fluvial) and 16m alongside main rivers (tidal) or flood defences.
+Under the Land Drainage Act 1991 and associated regional byelaws, any works within this buffer area requires an Environment Agency Flood Risk Activity Environmental Permit depending on the specific activity proposed.
+In addition, the Environment Agency would also ask developers to explore opportunities for river restoration as part of any development proposals.

 City of York Council, as the LLFA, is responsible for consenting of works in ordinary watercourses under Section 23 of the Land Drainage Act 1991 (as amended by the Flood and Water Management Act 2010).
-For ordinary watercourse flood defence consent requirements it is specific activities that necessitate the consent of City of York Council.
+City of York Council are recommended to be consented regarding any activities occurring that could impact flood defences on ordinary watercourses.
 However, primarily in order to ensure access to ordinary watercourses is maintained, consultation with City of York Council is recommended for any work within 9m of an ordinary watercourse so that advice can be provided.